vstakhov/libucl/README.md

 This document describes the main features and principles of the configuration language called `UCL` - universal configuration language.

+If you are looking for the libucl API documentation you can find it at [this page](doc/api.md).

 ## Basic structure

 UCL is heavily infused by `nginx` configuration as the example of a convenient configuration